 Here is an example: Suppose it costs you $1,000 to attract and close a new customer.
 That sounds like an expensive outlay.
 However, if your average sale is $10,000, the customer will likely rebuy for the next five years.
 Your sales will be $50,000 over the lifetime.
 If your net margin on each sale is 30%, your lifetime profit is $15,000.
 Your $1,000 investment is only 2% of sales and 6.7% of the profit.
 Wouldn’t you spend that $1,000 with a smile on your face?
 I would spend every day!

 What Is Customer Lifetime Value?

-The simplest definition of customer lifetime value, or CLV, is that it’s the amount that a customer is worth to a business throughout their lifetime.
+The simplest definition of customer lifetime value, or CLV, is the amount a customer is worth to a business throughout their lifetime.

-This concept’s thought leader is Dr. Peter Fader, a professor who founded his own consumer data analytics company, Zodiac.
-He pioneered the customer lifetime value model’s idea, helping companies predict how long a customer will continue to purchase a product, how many times they’ll make a transaction, and how profitable those transactions will be.
+This concept’s thought leader is Dr. Peter Fader, a professor who founded his consumer data analytics company, Zodiac.
+He pioneered the customer lifetime value model, helping companies predict how long a customer will continue to purchase a product, how many times they’ll make a transaction, and how profitable those transactions will be.

 This is also known as the “buy-til-you-die model.”
 The calculations are as follows:

 E[X(t)] = expected number of transactions in the length of time t (given a customer’s recency and frequency)